silentgameplays/Manhunt-fix-Windows-10/README.md

 # Manhunt-fix-Windows-10
 Manhunt-Fix-Windows-10-for-all-builds

-How to get Manhunt working on Windows 10 build 1809:
+How to get Manhunt working on Windows 10:

 1.Install through Steam